Table of Contents

 Disposable dishes are especially useful when water runs out.

-Being able to get rid of your dishes rather than letting them pile up and attract pests is appreciated when the situation arises.
+Being able to get rid of your dishes rather than letting them pile up and attract pests is a handy solution when the situation arises.

-Cardboard products are preferred for their ability to serve as fuel, funnel or writing paper.
+Prefer cardboard products for their ability to serve as fuel, funnel or writing paper.